MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/entity-metadata.md

 |`EntitySetName`|Used to identify collections with the Web API.
 By default, it is the same as the logical collection name.<br />It is possible to change the Entity Set name by programmatically updating the metadata.
 But this should only be done before any Web API code is written for the entity.
 More information: [Dynamics 365 Customer Engagement Developer Guide: Web API types and operations > Change the name of an entity set](/dynamics365/customer-engagement/developer/webapi/web-api-types-operations#change-the-name-of-an-entity-set)|

 > [!NOTE]
 > When you create a custom entity, the name you choose will be prepended with the customization prefix value of the solution publisher associated with the solution that the entity was created within.
 Other than the entity set name, you cannot change the names of an entity after it is created.
+If you want consistent names for metadata items in your solution, you should create them in the context of a solution you create associated with a solution publisher that contains the customization prefix you want to use.
+More information : [Create a solution publisher and solution](introduction-solutions.md#create-a-solution-publisher-and-solution)

 Each entity also has three properties that can display localized values: